ssovit/ssovit/README.md

-# Dear FestingerVault Users and their customers
-I am no longer engaged as FestingerVault development lead.
-I am unaware of development status and progress.
-I would not be able to provide any responses on their behalf.

 # 👋 Hi, I’m Sovit Tamrakar

 💻 **Full-Stack Web Developer** | 🌍 Based in Nepal | 🚀 12+ Years Experience